 Validating the Request and Selectively Responding

 Right now, our web server will return the HTML in the file no matter what the client requested.
-Let’s add functionality to check that the browser is requesting / before returning the HTML file and return an error if the browser requests anything else.
+Let’s add functionality to check that the browser is requesting / before returning the HTML file, and return an error if the browser requests anything else.
 For this we need to modify handle_connection, as shown in Listing 20-6.
 This new code checks the content of the request received against what we know a request for / looks like and adds if and else blocks to treat requests differently.

 src/main.rs